tdresearchgroup/ProjectMiner/README.md

 ```
 https://github.com/tdresearchgroup/projectminer.git
 ```
-Note: There is a earlier version called "projectminer - ver.2020.05.17" saved on Google Drive:
+Note: There is another earlier version called "projectminer - ver.2020.05.17" saved on Google Drive:
       https://drive.google.com/drive/u/1/folders/1BVKyCyADc9X9NoTDEtp2tPg8GI2uPNWX
-      which can be used as an alternative if all details of every issue needs to printed to console, ask administrator for access authorization.
+      which can be used as an alternative if all details of every issue needs to printed to console and these details can be saved into a txt file for quicker access, ask administrator for access authorization.

 **Setting Up the Project Miner**: